contiki-os/contiki/platform/jn516x/README.md

 Requirements
 ============
 To start using JN516x with Contiki, the following are required:
- * A toolchain to compile Contiki for JN516x (`ba-elf-gcc`)
+ * The toolchain and Software Development Kit to compile Contiki for JN516x
- * The JN516x Software Development Kit (libraries)
  * Software to upload images to the JN516x

 Install a Toolchain
 -------------------

 The toolchain used to build Contiki for JN516x is `ba-elf-gcc`.
 The compiler as well as the binary libraries required to link the executables can be downloaded from NXP.
-To express your interest in obtaining them, go to [NXP 802.15.4 software page][NXP-802.15.4-software], select the required SDK (for example, JN-SW-4163 for Windows development), and contact the NXP support through the web form.
+To express your interest in obtaining them, go to [NXP 802.15.4 software page][NXP-802.15.4-software], select "JN-SW-4163", and contact the NXP support through the web form.
 The download link is then obtained via e-mail (allow 1+ working day for a reply).

-The recommended installation locations for the toolchain are:
-* On Linux: `/usr/jn-toolchain/`
-* On Windows: `C:/NXP/bstudio_nxp/`

 The example applications in this port have been tested with compiler version `gcc-4.7.4-ba-r36379`.

+Linux and Windows instructions:
+* On Linux: A compiled version for linux 64-bit is available: download [this](http://simonduq.github.io/resources/ba-elf-gcc-4.7.4-part1.tar.bz2) and [this](http://simonduq.github.io/resources/ba-elf-gcc-4.7.4-part2.tar.bz2) file, extract both in `/usr/ba-elf-gcc` such and add `/usr/ba-elf-gcc/bin` to your `$PATH` environment variable.
+Place the JN516x SDK under `/usr/jn516x-sdk`.
+* On Windows: Run the setup program and select `C:/NXP/bstudio_nxp/` as install directory.

 Software to Program the Nodes
 -----------------------------
 The JN516x can be programmed via the serial boot loader on the chip.
+* On Linux, nodes can be programmed via the serial boot loader using the [JennicModuleProgrammer] tool.
+It is pre-installed under `tools/jn516x/JennicModuleProgrammer`.

-* On Windows, nodes are be programmed by using NXP's Flash Programmer.
+* On Windows, nodes are programmed using NXP's Flash Programmer.
 There are two versions of it: GUI and command line.
 The Contiki make system is configured to use the command line version.
 By default it looks for the programmer in the SDK base directory under `Tools/flashprogrammer/FlashCLI.exe`.
 With the default SDK installation path the file should be located under `C:/NXP/bstudio_nxp/sdk/JN-SW-4163/Tools/flashprogrammer/FlashCLI.exe`.
 Modify `platforms/jn516x/Makefile.common` to change this default location.

-* On Linux, nodes can be programmed via the serial boot loader using the [JennicModuleProgrammer] tool.
-By default, it is assumed to be located in `/usr/jn-toolchain/tools/flashprogrammer/JennicModuleProgrammer`.
-Modify `platforms/jn516x/Makefile.common` to change this default location.

 Use the Port
 ============
 The following examples are intended to work off-the-shelf:
 * Platform-specific examples under `examples/jn516x`
-* All other generic Contiki application examples.
+* All platform-independent Contiki application examples

 Building an example
 -------------------